DeepC004/Cat-Classification/README.md

 # Cat-Classification
 Basic Image Recognition model using Logistics Regression from scratch.

-It tells whether a given image is a picture of a cat or not.
+The given model predicts whether the given image is that of a cat or not.
+Model Accuracy: 87.3%